Last updated

 What is the best CRM for WhatsApp?

 Pick a CRM that connects to WhatsApp Business natively or via API.
-For 20–50 teams, prioritize a shared inbox, message templates, opt-in tracking, and auto-logging to contacts/deals. folk connects via Zapier/Make to WhatsApp providers.
+Prioritize a shared inbox, message templates, opt-in tracking, and auto-logging to contacts/deals. folk connects via Zapier/Make to WhatsApp providers.

 Yes.
 A CRM centralizes contacts, standardizes stages, automates follow-ups, and provides team-wide pipeline visibility—preventing missed deals and enabling data-driven decisions as the company scales.